-- Sender authentication is in place - Verification of a sender's identity (and the integrity of message) can be performed by anyone, since anyone has access to sender's public key - Any user can produce a digital signature that suffices to authenticate her identity and the message integrity, whilst any other user can proceed with such a verification (i.e. to check the validity of the signature). - Note that computing a MAC is usually much faster than producing a digital signature
+- Verification of a sender's identity (and the integrity of message) can be performed by anyone, since anyone has access to sender's public key - Any user can produce a digital signature that suffices to authenticate her identity and the message integrity, whilst any other user can proceed with such a verification (i.e. to check the validity of the signature). - Note that computing a MAC is usually much faster than producing a digital signature